lammps/lammps/doc/src/reset_mol_ids.rst

 Default
 """""""

-The default keyword settings are compress = yes, single = no, and offset = -1.
+The default keyword settings are compress = yes, single = no, verbose = yes, and offset = -1.